 Elizabeth Gosselin, Founder of Yoga of Compassion

-As a mindfulness and meditation teacher I hope to contribute to the happiness and well being of others, regardless of race, age or orientation through evidence based mindfulness practices rooted in the teachings and wisdom of contemplative traditions and Buddhist psychology. ~ Elizabeth Gosselin
+As a mindfulness and meditation teacher I hope to contribute to the happiness and well-being of others, regardless of race, age, gender identity or sexual orientation through evidence-based mindfulness practices rooted in the teachings and wisdom of contemplative traditions and Buddhist psychology. ~Elizabeth Gosselin

 Elizabeth Gosselin has been a meditator for over 30 years, practiced Insight Meditation for the last 15 years, and is a trained mindfulness teacher.
 She uses the universal themes of loving-kindness, compassion, joy and equanimity to guide meditation groups and multi-day retreats.
 Her approach to teaching mindfulness is through curious exploration, warm humor, and deep care and commitment to her students.
 She enjoys inspiring students by drawing from the long-established teachings of contemplative wisdom traditions.
 She believes by coming together in community we can set the stage for greater learning and expand our opportunities for a deeper experience and understanding of mindfulness.

 Practicing yoga for over 25 years, Elizabeth is a yoga teacher and the founder of Yoga of Compassion.
 She teaches yoga as ‘moving meditation,’ a philosophy that blends yoga and mindfulness as a support to individuals and communities in finding greater ease and insight through experiential mind-body-heart connection.